igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 Then to apply the above styling, you should set the div's class attribute  with the `responsive-video` value: `<div class="responsive-video">`.

 ### Enhanced youtube Shortcode
-When using Hugo's built-in `youtube` shortcode, it will be rendered as follows:
+When using Hugo's built-in `youtube` shortcode, it will render as follows:
 ```html
 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">
   <iframe src="https://www.youtube.com/embed/qtIqKaDlqXo"